Vegan Sushi Bake (Gluten-Free Rice Casserole)

 Nutrition Facts

-This nutritional information is for one serving.
+This nutritional information is for one serving of this vegan rice casserole.
 I’m assuming that this entire sushi bake has only 4 large servings.
 This doesn’t count any additional ingredients used for decorating.

 - Servings: 4